Cancer itself could cause you to feel or be sick. There are many different reasons why.

 - cancer in the abdomen pressing on the muscles of the bowel

-- cancer pressing on the nerves that supply the bowel (the coeliac plexus)
+- cancer pressing on the nerves that supply the bowel (called the coeliac plexus)

 As food does not pass through the bowel as quickly as normal this can make you feel sick.
-This si sometimes called a sluggish gut.
+This is sometimes called a slow or sluggish gut.

 Sickness in advanced cancer